-- Make a copy of ALL internship materials prior to submission and keep them in your file - Submit all internship materials to the Audio Production Intern Coordinator - You may submit materials to the Recording Industry office - You may scan materials and email
+- Make a copy of ALL internship materials prior to submission and keep them in your file - Final internship materials are due by 4:30 p.m. the last day of classes (NOT the last day of finals) - Submit all internship materials to the MFA Internship - You may submit materials to the Recording Industry office - You may scan materials and email

 NOTE: It is your responsibility to make sure these materials are received by the stated deadline.
-Failure to submit internship materials on time may result in the failure of this course.
+Failure to submit internship materials on time will result in the failure of this course.